kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ## Gauss, the AGM, and π

+Gauss was a precocious mathematician [@gauss-bio] who published his groundbreaking wok only when it met his standards for terse beauty.
+Accordingly, many of his contributions became public only many decades after his demise.
+The material in this section belongs to that category.

 I was not aware what the [Arithmetic-Geometric Mean](https://mathworld.wolfram.com/Arithmetic-GeometricMean.html) (AGM) was until I stumbled upon how [Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) [@gauss-wiki] related it to $\pi$.
 And he found the connection when he was only 14 years old.
 So, we are looking at the work of a mathematical prodigy, portions of which are seriously non-trivial.

 Accordingly, there will be a lot of hand-waving in what follows, as we attempt a thumbnail outline of Gauss's method.
 There are three basic ideas: